-A popular Burnham-On-Sea dementia-friendly service is set to return this week to St Andrew’s Church.
+A popular Burnham-On-Sea dementia-friendly service has returned to St Andrew’s Church.

 The church will once again be opening its doors to welcome everybody back to its monthly ‘3rd Thursday’ Dementia Friendly Service.

 The popular service, which includes tea and is open to everyone, has been available online since the onset of the pandemic, but is now set to begin again meeting in person in the church.

 Held on each 3rd Thursday of the month at 2.30pm, the service includes well-loved hymns and prayers, as well as a short thought for the day, and a tea of sandwiches, cake and drinks.